JacobGalvez/Mimas-BitCalculator/README.md

 * Conducted research for design pattern implementation.
 (BIT-45)
 * URL: https://bitbucket.org/cs3398-s22-mimas/bitcalc/src/master/Research
 * Next Steps: Input validation, adding more conversion functions such as octal, and adding JUnit tests for the new conversion functions added in sprint 3.
+* Status: Conversion functions for binary, decimal, and hexadecimal.
+Addition, subtraction, division, and multiplication functions for the bases.
+JUnit tests for conversion and math functions.
+Updated UI.
 ### Nicolas Canals
 * Updated UI for the Main Page of the Application (BIT-34)
 * URL for the kotlin code for the main page: https://bitbucket.org/cs3398-s22-mimas/bitcalc/src/master/app/src/main/java/com/example/mimas_bitcalc/MainActivity.kt